vartanbeno/sentiment-web-crawler/README.md

 ### Running

-The file to run is in the root directory of the project.
+The file to run is in the `src/` directory.

 ```
 python main.py [-url|--start-url <"START_URL">]